larskii12/mobile-computing/README.md

 - This is a helper class for IntroActivity.

 SearchResults
-- This class shows a map and a list of study spaces based on the user's search criteria.
+- This class shows a list of study spaces based on the user's search keyword.

 SignUpActivity
 - This class is for users to sign up for an account for the first time.

 ### Layout XML Files
 activity_account.xml
 - This file is for the UI of the account activity.